 Our Retail Pharmacy USA division seeks to grow prescription volume while operating in a marketplace with continuous reimbursement pressure.
 A shift in the mix of pharmacy prescription volume towards programs offering lower reimbursement rates could adversely affect our results of operations.
 For example, our Retail Pharmacy USA division has experienced a shift in pharmacy mix towards 90-day at retail in recent years.
 Our 90-day at retail offering for patients with chronic prescription needs typically is at a lower margin than comparable 30-day prescriptions.
-Our Retail Pharmacy USA division also experienced a shift in pharmacy mix towards Medicare Part D prescriptions in fiscal 2017, and that trend may continue.
-Preferred Medicare Part D networks have increased in number in recent years; however, we do not participate in all such networks.
+Our Retail Pharmacy USA division also has experienced a shift in pharmacy mix towards 90-day at retail on recent years.
+Our 90-day at retail offering for patients with chronic prescription needs typically is at a lower margin than comparable 30-day prescriptions.
+Our Retail Pharmacy USA division also has experienced a shift in pharmacy mix towards Medicare Part D prescriptions in recent years, and that trend may continue.
+Prefered Medicare Part D networks have increased in number in recent years; however, we do not participate in all such networks.
 We have accepted lower reimbursement rates in order to secure preferred relationships with Medicare Part D plans serving senior patients with significant pharmacy needs.
-We also have worked to develop and expand our relationships with commercial third party payers to enable new and/or improved market access via participation in the pharmacy provider networks they offer.
+We also have worked to develop and expand our relationships with commercial third-party payers to enable new and/or improved market access via participation in the pharmacy provider networks they offer.
 If we are not able to generate additional prescription volume and other business from patients participating in these programs that is sufficient to offset the impact of lower reimbursement, or if the degree or terms of our participation in such preferred networks declines from current levels in future years, our results of operations could be materially and adversely affected.